-The NZKI has been formed in response to a growing need in the Kayaking Industry to have more people with Kayaking qualifications and to encourage more kayakers towards expanding their skills and knowledge to continue to increase the safety of our sport.
+The NZKI award scheme was formed in response to a growing need in the Kayaking Industry to have more people with Kayaking qualifications and to encourage more kayakers towards expanding their skills and knowledge to continue to increase the safety of our sport.

 The NZKI Award Scheme is structured around the assessment of skills and knowledge that is required for the type of activity to be undertaken by the Instructor or Guide.

 A star is awarded for each level achieved, starting off with the NZKI One Star for personal paddling skills and knowledge and moving up to the NZKI Five Star for an Assessor.

 The criteria that the Assessors will use is:

 “That the skill is undertaken-taught in a safe, progressive manner and the participant and or student enjoys the experience and gains success and confidence”

 “The Assessor will recognize that there are many different ways, methods and skills taught and performed in kayaking and will assess each on its own merit, based on the above guideline.”

 “The Assessor will only use the standard NZKI Assessment form for assessments and will make notes about improvements required and the courses recommended to rectify any deficiency.
 A copy of this will be given to the Candidate”